fbpx

 Temporarily:

-Click F1 or F2 (or any of the on-screen brightness widgets) to force the brightness level (higher or lower).
-This will temporarily disable adaptive brightness.
-Each click will increase the brightness by 10%.
-On different events such as start of thermal, end of thermal, … XCTrack is configured (automatic actions) to revert to system setting, so with adaptive brightness enabled.
+Click a button that is set to increase or decrease brightness (check Key bindings) (or one of the on-screen brightness widgets) to force the brightness level (higher or lower).
+This temporarily disables adaptive brightness.
+Each click increases the brightness by 10%.
+On various events such as thermal start, end of thermal, … XCTrack is configured (automatic actions) to return to system setting, so with adaptive brightness enabled.

 Permanently:

-To remove this adaptive brightness during the whole flight, Go to Android Settings/Display and deactivate “Adaptive brightness”.
-Set the default brightness level you want to achieve (e.g. 70%).
-Start XCTrack.
-The brightness level will start with the default brightness level you set (example 70%).
-You can change the brightness level during flight by clicking F1 or F2 (or the on-screen brightness widgets) to force a different brightness level.
-Each click will increase the brightness by 10%.
-On different events such as start of thermal, end of thermal, … XCTrack is configured to return to the system setting, so with the default brightness level (for example 70%).
+To disable adaptive brightness for the entire flight, go to Android Settings/Display and disable “Adaptive brightness”.
+Set the default brightness level you wish to achieve (e.g. 70%).
+Launch XCTrack.
+Brightness will start at the default brightness level you set (e.g. 70%).
+You can change the brightness level during flight by clicking on an increase/decrease brightness button (or the on-screen brightness widgets) to force a different brightness level.
+Each click increases the brightness by 10%.
+At various events such as thermal start, thermal end, … XCTrack is configured to return to the system setting, i.e. the default brightness level (e.g. 70%).

 Category: How to